huggingface/hub-docs/docs/hub/model-cards.md

 base_model: HuggingFaceH4/zephyr-7b-beta
 ```

 This metadata will be used to display the base model on the model page.
-Users can also use this information to filter models by base model.
+Users can also use this information to filter models by base model or find models that are fine-tuned from a specific base model.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/18f3ec67457320da0fa16b9b0bd4147739b6262d/hub/base-model-ui.png"/>